karimodm/ssh-mcp/README.md

 Provide `--proxyHost`, `--proxyPort`, and `--proxyUser` when starting the MCP server to route every connection through a fixed jump host.
 The server reuses the same SSH agent, password, or key material you supply for the proxy, and tool calls can optionally override those settings with the `proxyJump` object.

+### SSH Config Integration

+The server automatically loads the current user's `~/.ssh/config` (or a custom file via `SSH_MCP_SSH_CONFIG_PATH`) and applies matching `Host` entries.
+Attributes such as `HostName`, `User`, `Port`, `IdentityFile`, `IdentityAgent`, and `ProxyJump` are honoured unless you override them via CLI flags or per-call parameters. `ProxyCommand` directives are not yet supported and will raise an error if encountered.
+Use this to reuse existing bastion setups—define them once in SSH config, then let the MCP server resolve aliases and jump hosts transparently.

 ### Command Allowlist

 All commands executed through the MCP server must match one of the wildcard patterns defined in `config/command-allowlist.json` (or a custom file provided via `--allowlist` or the `SSH_MCP_ALLOWLIST` environment variable).
 The bundled list is seeded with a broad set of read-only diagnostics, including: